shaloo/docs.arcana/docs/faq/faq_auth.md

 ### Does Arcana Auth use different keys for the same user across multiple blockchains?

-If the user uses the same email but different authentication mechanism to log into a application, then Arcana Auth associates a single key for the user across multiple blockchains.
+If the user uses the same email but different authentication mechanism to log into an application, then Arcana Auth associates a single key for the user across multiple blockchains.
 The [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/authtype/aggregatelogin.md) feature enables Auth SDK to figure out that it is the same user using different authentication mechanisms to log in.

 ---